l3uddz/traktarr/README.md

 ## Automatic
-Used for automatic / scheduled traktarr tasks.
+Used for automatic / scheduled Traktarr tasks.

 Movies can be run on a separate schedule then from Shows.

-_Note: These settings are only needed if you plan to use traktarr on a schedule (vs just using it as a CLI command only; see [Usage](#usage))._
+_Note: These settings are only needed if you plan to use Traktarr on a schedule (vs just using it as a CLI command only; see [Usage](#usage))._

 ```json
 "automatic": {